 Vivendi Pure Sleep Cotton and Bamboo Blend Sheet Set

-The Vivendi Pure Sleep Cotton Bamboo Blend Sheet Set is an affordable and eco-friendly choice for someone who is looking to try out bamboo linens for the first time.
+The Vivendi Pure Sleep Cotton Bamboo Blend Sheet Set is an affordable and eco-friendly choice for someone looking to try out bamboo linens for the first time.
 Blended with 60% cotton and 40% bamboo lyocell, they are produced with the environment in mind.
 They are a soft fabric with moisture-wicking and antibacterial properties that will help absorb moisture away from your body for a more comfortable sleep.

 Ettitude Bamboo Sheet Set